BoryaGames/CatMagick/README.md

 };
 ```

-> Since ID is a whole number, it can be auto-generated so you don't have to specify it when adding new data to the database.
+> Since `id` is a whole number, it can be auto-generated so you don't have to specify it when adding new data to the database.
-> If your unique property is not a whole number, make sure to give an unique ID when adding new data.
+> If your unique property is not a whole number, make sure to give an unique identifier when adding new data.

 And a few useful methods: